-Policy: 7.1: Land south of Kimberley including Kimberley Depot
+Policy 7.1: Land south of Kimberley including Kimberley Depot

-7.4 7.3 The site is located to the south west of the settlement and is contained by the disused railway embankment to the south east, existing residential properties to the east, an additional housing allocation and a road to the north and the A610 to the south west.
+7.3 The site is located to the south west of the settlement and is contained by the disused railway embankment to the south east, existing residential properties to the east, an additional housing allocation and a road to the north and the A610 to the south west.
 The site is a mix of brownfield and greenfield which currently contains an existing Council refuse vehicle depot.

-- 1. New Homes: - a) 105 118 homes. - 2.
+- 1. New Homes: - a) 118 homes. - 2.
 Connections and Highways: - a) Enhance bus routes adjacent to or within the site. - b) Vehicular access to the site to be obtained through existing 'Kimberley Depot' access. - c) In conjunction with the adjacent allocation (Policy 7.2), create a new section of the Great Northern Path by providing a Green Infrastructure connection along the existing Kimberley Depot access road to Goodwin Drive and enhancement to the route which connects via the underpass to Awsworth. - 3.
 Green Infrastructure: - a) Enhance Green Infrastructure corridors by linking urban areas of Kimberley to the north and east. - b) Ensure that development mitigates any negative impact on the Local Wildlife Site at the southern boundary and ensure that the management of the Local Wildlife Site is secured in perpetuity. - c) Maintain area of Green Infrastructure to link to the rear of properties on Eastwood Road. - 4.
 Land Ownership: - a) Secure alternative provision for the Broxtowe Borough Council Depot and Kimberley Caravans.

-1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
-Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+1. Sustainable transport measures will be fully utilised to reduce reliance on the private car.
 Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe.

 7.5 As part of a planning application it will be expected that the applicant demonstrates the development will assist in securing enhancements to the existing bus route.
-This could be a financial contribution, improved pedestrian crossing points, the design of the scheme to make the provision of the route more attractive and / or improvements to the existing stop on Eastwood Road.
+This could be a financial contribution, improved pedestrian crossing points, the design of the scheme to make the provision of the route more attractive and/or improvements to the existing stop on Eastwood Road.

-7.6 This strategic allocation for Kimberley has significant positive housing and health objectives effects with only negative effects on the biodiversity and landscape objectives, the latter due to the proximity of the site to the Kimberley Dismantled Railway Local Wildlife Site (LWS).
-This could be mitigated by a landscape buffer., and only one very minor negative effect on the landscape principally because it is in the Babbington/Swingate/Verge Wood-Mature Landscape Area, a designation which will be in any case superseded by this local plan.
+7.6 This allocation has significant positive housing and health objectives effects with only negative effects on the biodiversity and landscape objectives, the latter due to the proximity of the site to the Kimberley Dismantled Railway Local Wildlife Site (LWS).
+This could be mitigated by a landscape buffer.